thegeeklab/hugo-geekblog/exampleSite/content/posts/usage/configuration.md

   # (Optional, default true) Enable or disable adding tags automatically to the main menu.
   geekblogTagsToMenu = true

+  # (Optional, default false) Auto-decrease brightness of images and add a slightly grayscale to avoid
+  # bright spots while using the dark mode.
+  geekblogDarkModeDim = false

   # (Optional, default none) Adds a "Hosted on <provider>" line to the footer.
   # Could be used if you want to give credits to your hosting provider.
   [params.geekblogHostedOn]